X30G/Reconnaissance-Port-Scanning/README.md

-⚠️ Disclaimer

-    These scripts and techniques are provided for educational purposes only.
-    Use them only in controlled environments or with explicit permission.
-    Unauthorized access to systems is illegal and unethical.
-Always follow responsible disclosure and ethical hacking principles.

-📝 Notes

-    Scripts are kept intentionally minimal for learning and extensibility.
-    The port scanner is not meant to replace nmap or nc Tested on Windows 10, Kali Linux (2025.2), and Ubuntu 22.04 with PowerShell Core.
-    Contributions or suggestions welcome as I continue learning and refining.

 # 🔎 Reconnaissance Port Scanner

-This repository contains tools and techniques used during the **Reconnaissance** phase of penetration testing.
-It includes **active** scanning (via custom port scanners).
+This repository contains port scanning tools for PowerShell Windows and Powershell for Linux (pwsh), used for the **Reconnaissance** phase of penetration testing.
+These tools are for **active** scanning and not stealth.

 ---